aiidateam/aiida-core/docs/source/tutorial/basic.rst

     $ verdi shell

-There are many types of data nodes already implemented in AiiDA.
+AiiDA implements data node types for the most common types of data (int, float, str, etc.), which you can extend with your own (composite) data node types if needed.
 For this tutorial, we'll keep it very simple, and start by initializing an ``Int`` node and assigning it to the `node` variable:

 .. code-block:: python

     In [1]: node = Int(2)

-If we check the contents of the ``node`` variable:
+We can check the contents of the ``node`` variable like this:

 .. code-block:: python